Reported in New York Official Reports at Performance Plus Med., P.C. v American Ind. Ins. Co. (2019 NY Slip Op 50632(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Katherine A. Levine, J.), entered June 9, 2016.
-The order, insofar as appealed from, denied defendant’s motion for summary judgment dismissing the complaint.
+Appeal from an order of the Civil Court of the City of New York, Kings County (Robin Kelly Sheares, J.), entered August 10, 2016.
+The order, insofar as appealed from, granted the branches of defendant’s motion seeking summary judgment dismissing so much of the complaint as sought to recover upon seven claims for services provided from March 1, 2010 through September 22, 2010.

 ENTER: